Ryoka-Kato/WHSTechNotes/journal.md

 # November 10, 2025
 Gratitude & Growth
 The moment I was most proud of this semister was when I had to right a 2-3 page essay for college trandition class and made a full grade.
 This is was a resent achivement I got about a week ago.
 The essay was about how we can train our memories to be better at storing information.
 I worked on it for 2 weeks and cut down on some sleep to finish.
 All the work has worth it and got a full grade of that essay and got my grade up from 98.02 to 98.48.
+# November 17, 2025
+Yes I am looking forward to Thanksgiving break I will be able to sleep long and will not have to go to school.
+I also have a plan for going to corpus.
+The only concern is that my college transition class might give me something to do since the break doesn't start until Thursday for college.
+If they give me something I will scream.